seng637-Winter/seng637-a3-AllisonOge/seng637-a3-team_number.md

 *Test coverage increases with the test case and covers more branches as indicated by the reduction of yellow lines*

+Out of all the methods we tested in the previous lab only three were improved to a better coverage using the code coverage white-box techniques.

 # 5 A detailed report of the coverage achieved of each class and method

 The code coverage achieved for each class and their methods are summarized as follows with screenshots showing the coverage with the EclEmma tool.